 If waiting is an option, consider holding off on the sale until the lease is up.
 Then, let your tenants know that they will need to relocate as you will be putting the house on the market.
 You can give them a heads up ahead of time, letting them know of your intentions.
 Helping with moving or as a reference can help soften the blow, especially with a long-term tenant.
 If the sale isn’t needed immediately and you want to spend the time and money on a listing, waiting until the house is vacant will be in your best interest.

-Selling your house with tenants in Southern California can be challenging depending on your situation and who your tenants are.
+Selling your house with tenants in Greater Los Angeles can be challenging depending on your situation and who your tenants are.
 However, when you plan ahead, act thoughtfully, and stick to what the law says, it can be done.
 We would love to help you learn more about the options available to you!